Norms

 If you are in this situation here are some suggestions:

-• Use your own benchmark made up of fewer, but highly relevant cases including your previous ideas/products/ads and those of your competitors.
+- Use your own benchmark made up of fewer, but highly relevant cases including your previous ideas/products/ads and those of your competitors.

-Early stage ad testing and norms
+Norms for early stage ad testing

 Since early stage testing is a little nuanced, check out our article on Amplify Early stage ad testing.